 Statement on Plagiarism

-The word plagiarism derives from Latin roots: plagiarius, an abductor, and plagiare, to steal.
-The expropriation of another author's text, and the presentation of it as one's own creation without proper attribution to its actual source, is a cardinal violation of the ethics of scholarship.
+The word plagiarism can be traced to its Latin roots: plagiarius, an abductor or plunderer, and plagiare, to steal.
+The expropriation of another author's findings, interpretation, or text, presented thereafter as one's own creation without proper attribution to its actual source, is a cardinal violation of the ethics of scholarship.
 By using someone else's work with an intent to deceive, the plagiarist undermines the credibility of historical inquiry and betrays the code of the entire scholarly community.

-In addition to the harm that plagiarism does to the pursuit of truth, can also be an offense against the literary rights of the original author and the property rights of the copyright owner.
-Detection can therefore result not only in academic sanctions (such as dismissal from a graduate program, termination of a faculty contract, or denial of promotion or tenure) but also civil or criminal prosecution.
+In addition to the harm that plagiarism does to the pursuit of truth, it is also an offense against the literary rights of the original author and the property rights of the copyright owner.
+Detection can therefore result not only in academic sanctions (such as dismissal from a graduate program, termination of a faculty contract, denial of promotion or tenure) but also civil or criminal prosecution.
 Civil action depends on the willingness of the injured author or publisher to sue.
 Criminal cases arise only if the authorities decide to enforce such applicable statutes as the New York State education law (213-b, from McKinney's Consolidated Laws of New York Annotated, Book 16 [West Publishing, 1984]) against the sale of dissertations, these, or term papers by commercial entrepreneurs.
 As a practical matter, plagiarism between scholars rarely gets into court.
 Publishers are eager to avoid adverse publicity, and an injured scholar is unlikely to seek material compensation for misappropriation of what he or she gave gladly to the world.
 The real penalty for plagiarism is the abhorrence of the community of scholars.

 All who participate in the community of inquiry, as amateurs or as professionals, as students or as established historians, have an obligation to oppose deception actively in themselves and in others.
 This obligation bears with special weight on the directors of graduate seminars.
 They are critical in shaping a young historian's perception of the ethics of scholarship.
 It is therefore incumbent on graduate teachers to seek opportunities for making the seminar also a workshop in scholarly integrity.
-After leaving graduate school, every historian will have to depend primarily on vigilant selfcriticism.
+After leaving graduate school every historian will have to depend primarily on vigilant self-criticism.
 Throughout our lives none of us can cease to question the claims our work makes and the sort of credit it grants to others.

-But just as important as the selfcriticism that guards us from selfdeception is the formation of work habits that protect a scholar from plagiarism.
+But just as important as the self-criticism that guards us from self deception is the formation of work habits that automatically protect a scholar from plagiarism.
 The plagiarist's standard defense—that he or she was misled by hastily taken and imperfect notes—is plausible only in the context of a wider tolerance of shoddy work.
-A basic rule of good note-taking requires every researcher to distinguish scrupulously between exact quotation and paraphrase.
+A basic rule of good notetaking requires every researcher to distinguish scrupulously between exact quotation and paraphrase.
 A basic rule of good writing warns us against following our own paraphrased notes slavishly.
-When a historian simply links one paraphrase to the next, even if the sources are cited, a kind of structural misuse takes place; the writer is implicitly claiming a shaping intelligence that actually belonged to the sources.
+When a historian simply links one paraphrase to the next, even if the sources are cited, a kind of structural plagiarism takes place; the writer is implicitly claiming a shaping intelligence that actually belonged to the sources.
 Faced with charges of failing to acknowledge dependence on certain sources, a historian usually pleads that the lapse was inadvertent.
 This excuse will be easily disposed of if scholars take seriously the injunction to check their manuscripts against the underlying texts prior to publication.
 Historians have a right to expect of one another a standard of workmanship that deprives plagiarism of its usual extenuations.

 The second line of defense against plagiarism is organized and punitive.
 Every institution that includes or represents a body of scholars has an obligation to establish procedures designed to clarify and uphold their ethical standards.
 Every institution that employs historians bears an especially critical responsibility to maintain the integrity and reputation of its staff.
-This applies to government agencies, corporations, publishing firms, and public service organizations such as museums and libraries, as surely as it does to educational facilities.
-Usually, it is the employing institution that is expected to investigate charges of plagiarism promptly and impartially and to invoke appropriate sanctions when the charges are sustained.
-Penalties for scholarly misconduct should vary according to the seriousness of the offense, and the protections of due process should always apply.
-A persistent pattern of deception may justify public disclosure or even termination of an academic career; some scattered misappropriations may warrant only a formal reprimand.
+This applies to government agencies, corporations, publishing firms, and public service organizations like museums and archives, as surely it does to educational facilities.
+Usually it is the employing institution that is expected to investigate charges of plagiarism (or related offenses) promptly and impartially and to invoke appropriate sanctions when the charges are sustained.